papimenon/docs/docs/pages/connect.md

 The ACP must define and endpoint that provides details about the specific capabilities that the agent supports.

 Schemas, agent capabilities, and other essential information that describe an agent are also needed in what we call the [Agent Manifest](manifest.md).
-For this reason, ACP exposes an endpoint that serves the Agent Manifest.

 <a id="errors"></a>
 ### Error Definitions